codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 max-width="60%"
 %}

+For both `qa` and `production`, we'll select the same workflows and the same promotion action.

+{% include
+image.html
+lightbox="true"
+file="/images/gitops-promotions/tutorials/seq-flow-populated-policy.png"
+url="/images/gitops-promotions/tutorials/seq-flow-populated-policy.png"
+alt="Policy settings for target environments" caption="Policy settings for target environments" max-width="60%"
+%}

 ##### Triggering policy-driven Promotion Flow
-Trigger the Promotion Flow and monitor the release in the Release page.
+We'll save the changes to the `three-env-promotion` flow, trigger it, and monitor the release view.

-In contrast to the previous release, the current release view shows the `qa` and `productions` environments with the Pre- and Post-Actions defined for each environment.
+In contrast to the previous release, the current release view shows the `qa` and `production` environments with the Pre- and Post-Action Workflows defined for each environment.

 {% include
 image.html